nikobojs/manuscrape_electron/README.md

 Before you start installing, you need to decide where you want to put your data.
 As of now you can temporarily use [manuscrape.org](https://manuscrape.org) for free, and it is also the default in the signup flow.

 You can download a compiled windows installer, that will either install or update ManuScrape to the desired version.
-The latest .exe installer can be found [here](https://github.com/nikobojs/manuscrape_electron/releases).
+The latest .exe installer can be found [here](https://github.com/nikobojs/manuscrape_electron/releases).<br />

 ## Features

-_Video introduction will maybe come out soon!_
+_Video introduction will maybe come out soon!_<br />

 ## Bug reports / feature requests
 After the launch of v1.0.0, we intend to use GitHub Issues for all development tasks.
-If you experience bugs or need features added or refactored, please [submit an issue](https://github.com/nikobojs/manuscrape_electron/issues), preferably in english.
+If you experience bugs or need features added or refactored, please [submit an issue](https://github.com/nikobojs/manuscrape_electron/issues), preferably in english. <br />

 ## Development